-Liberal Arts Minor in Economics - Effective Spring 2017
+Liberal Arts Minor in Economics

 The Bert W. Wasserman Department of Economics and Finance offers a liberal arts minor in economics.
-The liberal arts minor is 9 credits and consists of 9 credits and requires that students take
+The liberal arts minor consists of 9 credits and requires that students take

 - ECO 3100 or ECO 3200 - 3 additional credits in 3000-level or 4000-level courses in economics - A 3 credit communication-intensive 4000-level capstone course in economics.